Adaptive treatment allocation and selection in multi-arm clinical trials: a Bayesian perspective: Illustrations of the methods by using simulation experiments

 Before entering the more detailed discussion of the simulation experiments, we consider briefly the choice of the prior distribution for the parameter $ \bftheta = \left( \bftheta _{0}, \bftheta _{1},\ldots ,\bftheta _{K} \right)$.
 In these experiments we are using systematically independent \textit{Uniform}(0,1)-priors for all coordinates $\bftheta _{k}$, corresponding to the hyperparameter values $\alpha_k = \beta_k = 1$ of the \textit{Beta}-distributions.
 This choice is not intended as a practical guideline, nor to be representative of choices that would be commonly made in real data situations.
 Instead, it is thought to be appropriate to be used as an illustration of the workings of Rule 1 and Rule 2, as all essential information for running the trial then comes from the registered outcome data from the trial itself.
 Particularly on the treatment used as the control arm, there is usually a fair amount of background information from earlier experiments for specifying a more informative prior; for the relevant literature on this topic see, e.g., \textcite{spiegelhalter1994bayesian}, \textcite{Thall1994}, \textcite{spiegelhalter2004bayesian} and \textcite{doi:10.1177/1740774509356002}.

 A pair $(\alpha_k, \beta_k)$ of hyperparameters of the \textit{Beta}-distribution is commonly thought to represent prior information equivalent to $\alpha_k$ successes and $\beta_k$ failures from a treatment arm before initiating the trial.
 If the selected values $\alpha_k$ and $\beta_k$ for some particular treatment arm $k$ are such that their sum $\alpha_k + \beta_k$ is larger than that of the others, say $\alpha_l + \beta_l$, it may be a good idea to postpone the application of Rule 1 on arm $k$ from the start of the trial, and use it to assign the first participants to those other arms $l$ until the sum $\alpha_l + \beta_l + S_l(i) + F_l(i)$ reaches the level of $\alpha_k + \beta_k$.
+Intuitively speaking, treatments are then compared to each other only after the joint posterior is based in the same number of (pseudo)observations from all arms.